Kreis Tuchel: History

 The area of the Tuchel district was annexed by the Kingdom of Prussia through the First Partition of Poland in 1772 and was part of the Konitz district.
-On April 30, 1815, the area became part of the new administrative region of Marienwerder in the province of West Prussia.
-From December 3, 1829, to April 1, 1878, West Prussia and East Prussia were united to form the Province of Prussia, which had belonged to the German Reich since 1871.
+On 30 April 1815, the area became part of the new administrative region of Marienwerder in the province of West Prussia.
+From 3 December 1829 to 1 April 1878, West Prussia and East Prussia were united to form the Province of Prussia, which had belonged to the German Reich since 1871.

 Due to the steady population growth in the 19th century, several districts proved to be too large and a reduction in size was necessary.
 Therefore, in 1875, the new Tuchel district was created from parts of the Konitz district.
 The district office was set up in the town of Tuchel (Tuchola).
-As a result of the Versailles Treaty, the district had to be ceded by Germany to Poland on January 10, 1920.
+As a result of the Versailles Treaty, the district had to be ceded by Germany to Poland on 10 January 1920.